jnozzi/cocoadev.com/markdown/CantAccessStructMember.md

 Sure, it's a little more code.
 But think of it this way: your program/data is obviously modeled around this Classes struct.
 It an be construed then that it is important.
 Therefore, you might as well spend a little time wrapping it in a class with a concise public interface, so that you can run test-units on the Classes object itself and be reasonably assured of its robustness.
 If you take the struct approach you'll open yourself up to a lot of room for errors, since every time you assign a string or array you'll have to explicitly release/retain -- which means that if you assign in ten different places in your program, you've got ten opportunities to screw up.

-Let me put it this way: there's no reason not to use structs in Objective-C. But, my rule is this: any structure which requires some sort of memory management, be it a malloc-ed array or General/NSStrings or General/NSMutableDictionary or whatnot, should be refactored into a class, with memory management handled behind the public interface.
+Let me put it this way: there's no reason not to use structs in Objective-C. But, my rule is this: any structure which requires some sort of memory management, be it a malloc-ed array or NSStrings or NSMutableDictionary or whatnot, should be refactored into a class, with memory management handled behind the public interface.

---General/ShamylZakariya
+--ShamylZakariya

 ----